Dogebox

 Set RAM

-1. Once imported, click 'Settings' and configure your network to use 'bridged mode'.
+1. Once imported, click 'Settings' and configure your Virtual Machine's network to use 'bridged mode'.
+This is required so you can visit the Dogebox DPanel in your web browser.

 import OVA